SHRESHTHBEHAL/parkinson-detector/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change..

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👤 Author